ibm-cloud-docs/containers/cs_clusters.md

 9. After your cluster is created, you can [begin working with your cluster by configuring your CLI session](/docs/containers?topic=containers-access_cluster).

-10. VPC Gen 2 clusters that run Kubernetes version 1.18 and earlier only: To allow any traffic requests to apps that you deploy on your worker nodes, modify the VPC's default security group.
+10. VPC Gen 2 clusters that run Kubernetes version 1.18 or earlier only: To allow any traffic requests to apps that you deploy on your worker nodes, modify the VPC's default security group.
     1. List your security groups.
 For the **VPC** that you created, note the ID of the default security group.
       ```
       ibmcloud is security-groups